Moonlight (and a) Serenade

 In addition to Wyner’s BMV premiere, Boston Musica Viva’s finale explores the moments between big moments, and shares the music that emerges when everything else goes still.

 Crossing the Meridian, a favorite work from the BMV archives by Ronald Perera, features tenor Charles Blandy singing texts by five very different American poets, exploring an array of challenging journeys from the phyisical to the emotional.

 “Celestial navigators check their longitude by timing the exact moment the sun crosses their meridian.
 At this transit the sun seems to hang at its zenith, neither rising nor descending.
 So, also, can our lives seem to hang still in a moment of passage.
 Crossing the Meridian is about those moments when time can seem almost frozen to us, about those eternal-seeming moments when we perceive ourselves in the middle of the experience.” —Ronald Perera

 Barbara White’s My barn having burned to the ground, I can now see the moon echoes the theme of stunning solitude found amid strife.
 Inspired by a poem of the same title by Masahide (the title, is in fact, the entire poem!), White’s music is informed by both personal struggle, and serendipitous literal moonlight.

-In another BMV debut, A Serenade for Six by Boston-native turned San Franciscan David Festinger is a coloristic tapestry of textures based on the wide breadth of possibilities offered in BMV’s core ensemble.
+In another BMV debut, A Serenade for Six by Boston-native turned San Franciscan Richard Festinger is a coloristic tapestry of textures based on the wide breadth of possibilities offered in BMV’s core ensemble.
 Festinger weaves together alternating tempi, shimmering melody, and elements of jazz.

 “A Serenade for Six proved festive, coalescing flittering, silvery streamers with multicolored fog and dancing, rhythmic juice.
 The whole was complicated, yet decorative and merry, a musical garland.”—The Los Angeles Times